Kamov Ka-50: Other

 It has participated in a number of exercises, including "Boundary 2004" at the Edelweiss training center in Kyrgyzstan during August 2004.
 The "Shark" demonstrated its advantages by operating at a high altitude and an air temperature of more than 30 °C. A Ka-50 provided cover for the landing of troops and then worked on the ground targets using its cannons and rockets.

 India issued a request for proposal for 22 attack helicopters for the Indian Air Force in May 2008.
 The Ka-50, the Mil Mi-28, and the Eurocopter Tiger were the front-runners for this order as of October 2008.
-The tender though was eventually cancelled and later India announced a new tender, with revised conditions.
+The tender, though, was eventually cancelled, and later India announced a new tender, with revised conditions.
 Russia again offered the Mi-28N and Ka-52.

 The Russian Air Force has accepted 12 Ka-52 helicopters for operational service in 2011, and the total number of completed Ka-52s was already 65 units.
 20 Ka-52 aircraft were located at the 575th Airbase Chernigovsky District, Eastern Military District.
 16 were at 393rd "Sevastopol" Airbase Korenovsk, Southern Military District, 12 were transferred to newly formed 15th Army Aviation Brigade of the Western Military District at the airport of Ostrov, 8 – Torzhok 344th Centre for Combat Training and Flight Personnel Training.
 Five test aircraft are owned by JSC "Kamov"; two machines were lost in accidents.
 The Ka-52 was displayed to the international community at the 2013 Paris Air Show.

 In 2013, the AAC "Progress" has completed the contract with the Ministry of Defense of the Russian Federation, signed in 2009, and would begin the next long-term contract for supplying 143 Ka-52, worth about 120 billion rubles (≈US$3.5 bln).

-In June 2015, Sergei Kornev, the head of Rosoboronexport's delegation, said that Russia has signed its first contracts on the export of Ka-52 Alligator attack helicopters.
-"We have the Ka-52 in its export model and we have contracts for it, and it's already being spun because it has a good, firm future" he said at the airshow outside Paris.
+In June 2015, Sergei Kornev, the head of Rosoboronexport's's delegation, said that Russia has signed its first contracts on the export of Ka-52 Alligator attack helicopters.
+"We have the Ka-52 in its export model, and we have contracts for it, and it's already being spun because it has a good, firm future" he said at the airshow outside Paris.
 Kornev did not specify the volume of contracts or with whom they were signed.

 The Algerian Air Force is negotiating a sale for 12 Ka-52Es as of 2022.
 In September 2015, the Ka-52 was presented at Aïn Oussera Air Base.

 North Macedonia reportedly bought two Ka-52s (or Ka-50s) from Russia in June 2001 for its North Macedonia Air Brigade.
 However, the Ministry of Defense of Macedonia denied this report.